bennyhuo/Kotlin-Library-Template/Readme.md

 # Android-Library-Template

-Template for android libraries using cookiecutter.
+Template for Kotlin libraries using cookiecutter.

 Install cookiecutter and PyGithub first: